woojoo666/arcana-notes/notes8.md

 	* mentioned in section "Program vs Data"
 * not really the same though

+### Modifier Calls and Double Flag-Watcher System

+(continued from "API Calls and Indirect Modification")

 * before, the collector itself controlled write-access
 * you directly inserted properties into the collector